assertchris/tutorial-php-minecraft/readme.md

 # Looking for code in all the wrong places

-These are the slides and the code for my #SCD18 talk.
+These are the slides and the code for my #SCD18 and #DPC18 talks.

 ## Getting started